 - promote state policies and initiatives that support land trusts and land conservation.

 Our work today will benefit generations to come.

-- Pass legislation and strengthen public policy that increases the level of safeguards and protection for conservation lands.
+- Pass legislation and strengthen public policy to increase protection of conservation lands and natural resources.

 - Advocate for protection of critical lands and resources especially when there is a gap in local capacity.